justinliang1020/wikicollage/README.md

 Tips:

-- auto-saving is currently kinda broken. manually save changes via `cmd+s` or else you will lose your progress on app exit
+- it _should_ auto-saving on quit. to be extra safe, manually save changes via `cmd+s`
 - hold "option" key and hover on objects to go into "source mode", to see the sources of screenshots

 ## Getting Started